mco-gh/mco.dev/content/post/found/visual.md

 I take these results, like most modern AI claims, with a grain of salt, but I do like the idea that a compelling blog is about more than just content - it's important to provide an attractive, visually appealing user experience.

 Just for fun, I ran this tool on Google and Wikpedia.
 Guess what?
 Also visually average.
-Twitter.com, on the other hand, earns a grade of "visually stunning" and significantly outscores boh Facebook and Instagram.
+Twitter.com, on the other hand, earns a grade of "visually stunning" and significantly outscores both Facebook and Instagram.
 This is a good case where the current trend toward "Explainable AI" would come in handy.

 <br>